Chart Color Schemes

 Chadstone lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Chadstone's population is estimated at around 10,348, reflecting an increase of 796 people since the 2021 Census.
-The 2021 Census reported a population of 9,552 in the suburb.
-This increase is inferred from AreaSearch's estimate of the resident population as 10,355 following examination of ABS ERP data release in June 2024 and an additional 110 validated new addresses since the Census date.
-This results in a density ratio of 3,403 persons per square kilometer for Chadstone, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Chadstone has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods for the suburb.
+As of Nov 2025, the estimated population for the Chadstone statistical area (Lv2) is around 10,686.
+This figure reflects an increase of 1,134 people since the 2021 Census, which reported a population of 9,552.
+The change was inferred from AreaSearch's estimation of the resident population at 10,540 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 110 validated new addresses since the Census date.
+This results in a density ratio of 3,515 persons per square kilometer, placing Chadstone (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+The growth rate for Chadstone (SA2) since the 2021 census was 11.9%, exceeding both the national average of 9.7% and the state's growth rate.
+This growth was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, a significant population increase is forecast for Chadstone, with the area expected to grow by 3,177 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 30.1% in total over the 17 years.
+Future population trends indicate a significant increase is forecasted for the Chadstone statistical area (Lv2), with an expected rise of 3,180 persons by 2041 based on aggregated SA2-level projections.
+This reflects a total increase of 26.0% over the 17-year period.

 Frequently Asked Questions - Population